nextflow-io/nextflow/docs/process.rst

 tag
 -----

-The ``tag`` directive allows you to associate each process execution with a custom label, so that it will be easier to identify them in the log file or in the trace execution report.
+The ``tag`` directive allows you to associate each process executions with a custom label, so that it will be easier to identify them in the log file or in the trace execution report.
 For example::

     process foo {